newo-2001/MC-Modpack-Downloader/README.md

 This project has been tested for Node 19.7.0.
 If you are experiencing any issues on other versions, please open an issue on [GitHub](https://github.com/newo-2001/MC-Modpack-Downloader) and I may consider backporting support to older versions of Node.

-## Installing external dependencies
+## Initial setup
-If this is your first time running one of the scripts or you have downloaded a newer version, you have to download the required external dependencies from NPM.
-The instructions for which are listed below.
+If this is your first time running one of the scripts or you have downloaded a newer version, you have to perform addition setup:
-1. Open a terminal in this folder and run the command `npm install`
+1. Open a terminal in this folder and run the command `npm install`.
+2. Copy the file `settings.example.json` and rename it to `settings.json`.
+3. Acquire an API key from [the CurseForge website](https://console.curseforge.com/?#/api-keys) after logging in.
+4. Replace the `API_KEY_HERE` under the curseforge section with your api key in the `settings.json` file.

+        ℹ️ Note that this step is still required, even if you don't intend on downloading from CurseForge.
+        Other providers might rely on CurseForge behind the scenes.

 ## Running the scripts
 If you are downloading from curseforge:
 1. Place your `manifest.json` file in the root directory of the project.
-2. Acquire an API key from [the CurseForge website](https://console.curseforge.com/?#/api-keys) after logging in.
-3. Copy the file `settings.example.json` and rename it to `settings.json`.
-4. Replace the `API_KEY_HERE` with your api key in the `settings.json` file.
-5. Open a terminal in the root directory and run the command `npm run curseforge`.
+2. Open a terminal in the root directory and run the command `npm run curseforge`.
-6. Your newly downloaded mods should be located in the output directory (default: `mods`).
+3. Your newly downloaded mods should be located in the output directory (default: `mods`).

 If you are downloading from modpacks.ch:
-1. Copy the file `settings.example.json` and rename it to `settings.json`.
-2. Open this file and change the values in the `modpacks.ch -> modpack` field to the corresponding values found on the [feed-the-beast website](https://www.feed-the-beast.com/).
+1. Open `settings.json` and change the values in the `modpacks.ch -> modpack` field to the corresponding values found on the [feed-the-beast website](https://www.feed-the-beast.com/).
-3. Open a terminal in the root directory and run the command `npm run modpacks.ch`.
+2. Open a terminal in the root directory and run the command `npm run modpacks.ch`.
-4. Your newly downloaded mods should be located in the output directory (default: `mods`).
+3. Your newly downloaded mods should be located in the output directory (default: `mods`).

 ## Using the downloaded files with MultiMC
 1. Create a new instance in MultiMC by click `Add Instance`.